Niddrie - Essendon West

 Niddrie - Essendon West has a typical household mix, with a fairly typical median household size

-Family households constitute 72.5% of all households, including 38.0% couples with children, 21.8% couples without children, and 11.3% single parent families.
-Non-family households comprise the remaining 27.5%, with lone person households at 24.6% and group households at 2.7%.
-The median household size is 2.6 people, which matches the Greater Melbourne average.
+Family households account for 72.5% of all households, including 38.0% couples with children, 21.8% couples without children, and 11.3% single parent families.
+Non-family households constitute the remaining 27.5%, with lone person households at 24.6% and group households comprising 2.7%.
+The median household size is 2.6 people, aligning with Greater Melbourne's average.

 Frequently Asked Questions - Households